pypose/pypose/README.md

 ## Citing PyPose

 If you use PyPose, please cite the paper below.
+You may also [download it here](https://arxiv.org/abs/2209.15428).

 ```bibtex
 @article{wang2022pypose,